-Notice that the rank of $\Gamma_{\nu}$ is smaller than that of $\Gamma$.
+Note that the rank of $\Gamma_{\nu}$ is smaller than that of $\Gamma$.
 Thus, by the induction hypothesis, if $\Gamma_\nu$ admits infinitely many left-orders, then no left-order on it is isolated.
 By convex extension, we conclude that $\preceq$ is non-isolated in $\mathcal{LO}(\Gamma)$.
-For the other case, we have the next
+For the other case, the next claim applies.

-{\underline{Claim (ii).}} If $\Gamma_\nu$ is a Tararin group, then $\ker \Phi$ is convex.
+{\underline{Claim (ii).}} If $\Gamma_\nu$ is a Tararin group, then $\ker (\Phi)$ is convex.